 1 - Tell us how your project(s) were started.

-our band started out as a Misfits cover band.
-A few years ago some friends of
+it sounds our band started out as a Misfits cover band.
+A few years ago some

-ours who did house shows put on a benefit for ABC No Rio.
-The benefit actually
+friends of ours who did house shows put on a benefit for ABC No Rio.
+The benefit

-was sort of a Halloween party as well and the theme was 80s punk and hardcore.
+actually was sort of a Halloween party as well and the theme was 80s punk and

-The line-up was pretty historic; Minor Threat, Social D, and, of course, the
+hardcore.
+The line-up was pretty historic; Minor Threat, Social D, and, of course,

-Misfits.
-We did full make-up, made fake coffins, threw out bat and witch shaped
+the Misfits.
+We did full make-up, made fake coffins, threw out bat and witch

-confetti.
+shaped confetti.
 We also put our own political spin on things.
-Instead of simply playing
+Instead of simply

-'I Turned Into A Martian,' we did 'I Turned Into A Marxist.'
-We also changed
+playing 'I Turned Into A Martian,' we did 'I Turned Into A Marxist.'
+We also

-around some of those old, tired, sexist lyrics and turned them into revolutionary
+changed around some of those old, tired, sexist lyrics and turned them into

 We played a few more shows as the Misfits and starting our own band sort of